jerriclynsjohn/jerriclynsjohn.github.io/Revolt/Technology/Microsoft/Roslyn/_posts/2014-10-19-sample-post.md

 ## A New Post
 ![SAP.jpg](/images/Revolt/Technology/Microsoft/Roslyn/_posts/SAP.jpg)

-Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
+Change text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.